Discover more from Nirvana Wok

 On a much smaller scale, Nirvana Wok contributes microdonations.
 Fill a box up with stuff and cook a meal and go find people to give it to!
 That’s a microdonation.
 Anybody can do it.

-We microdonated to Broadway Mutual Aid this month.
+We microdonated to a mutual aid group this month.
 A half pan of pork noodles in homemade Sichuan chili oil.
 Used Tsue Chong Rose Brand fine cut wheat noodles, of course.
 Also microdonated a box full of coffee, tea, Sichuan chili peppers, mac and cheese and eight dollars in cash.
 Every bit helps!

 Rainier Avenue Gentrification Continues